 If you have a generator and want to use it, make sure to only place it outside your home and to keep it away from any windows.
 In case you live far away from the nearest city or town and you often rely on your generator, it’s advised to always have an extra supply of fuel that you can only use in case of emergencies.

-If it’s cold and you can’t go to a warmer location, it’s recommended to never use a gas stove for heating, as it may lead to harmful consequences.
+If it’s cold and you can’t move to a warmer location, it’s recommended to never use a gas stove for heating, as it may lead to harmful consequences.
 The best thing to do in case you have frequent power outages is to prepare for them beforehand by having batteries or other power sources that you can rely on whenever an outage takes place.
 Also, make sure that you have a landline home phone available — those phones can work even without electricity so that you can make calls in case of emergencies.
 It’s also important to have an extra power source for any kind of medical devices you may have.

 Now that you have the right number for the electric company to call in case of a power outage, make sure to keep it in a safe place that you can remember, or even save it in your phone.
 Don’t forget to follow the above-mentioned steps if there’s an outage in your area.
 And remember that in Texas you have the power to choose your energy provider and the plan that best suits your home.